-11.2 Freshwater and Wetlands (Aquatics)
+10.2 Freshwater and Wetlands (Aquatics)

 The greatest number of impacts could occur within the construction phase, but if the High sensitivity / No-Go areas are avoided, then the impacts would be limited on the aquatic environment.
-Regarding the decommissioning phase, these impacts would be the same as those in the construction phase, but again limited if all sensitive aquatic habitats are avoided, as is the case in the current EIA site layout.
+With regard to the decommissioning phase, these impacts would be the same as those in the construction phase, but again limited if all sensitive aquatic habitats are avoided.